coldfumonkeh/monkehTweets/README.md

 the */installation* directory.

 monkehTweets has been compatible with Twitter's v1.1 API since October 2012 (well in advance of the change in May 2013)

+Need help or want to disuss monkehTweets?
+Join the IRC channel:

+#monkehTweets chat.freenode.net

 ## Authors